22 Adoption Reference Letter Samples (How to Write) + Tips

 Do’s and Don’ts

-Writing an adoption reference letter may seem straightforward; however, there are some do’s and don’ts that you must keep in mind to ensure it communicates effectively.
+Writing it may seem straightforward; however, there are some do’s and don’ts that you must keep in mind to ensure it communicates effectively.
 They will also help ease the writing process by guiding you on what you should and shouldn’t do.

-The following do’s and don’ts should be considered when writing an adoption reference letter:
+The following do’s and don’ts should be considered when writing it:

 Do’s:

-The following do’s should be considered when writing an adoption reference letter:
+The following should be considered when writing the letter:

-• Be honest and sincere: The adoption reference letter should contain your honest and sincere recommendation.
+• Be honest and sincere: It should contain your honest and sincere recommendation.
 Remember that your aim is not to please your friend or coworker.
-Instead, it should help the social worker come to the crucial conclusion as to whether or not the adoptive parents can raise a child.
+Instead, it should help the social worker come to a crucial conclusion as to whether or not the adoptive parents can raise a child.

-• Make certain that you have correct agency information: Obtain the agency’s contact details from the adoptive parents to ensure that they are correctly indicated in the adoption reference letter.
+• Make certain that you have the correct agency information: Obtain the agency’s contact details from the adoptive parents to ensure that they are correctly indicated.
 The information provided should include the name, address, and phone number of the agency.
 Failure to indicate the correct details can lead to a delay in the arrival of the letter.

 • Properly format the letter: Use proper formatting for a reference letter to ensure that your letter is well structured.
-The adoption reference letter is an official document and, therefore, should be written with careful consideration for formatting.
+It is an official document and, therefore, should be written with careful consideration for formatting.
 Proper forming ensures that your letter has a professional look.

 Adoption Reference Letter Format (PDF)